The "Q & Clarifications" section is designed to capture and resolve uncertainties within your project.

-- Add the User as a Collaborator: In your project, go to the 'People' page.
-Use the 'Invite Collaborators' form to add the person's email address.
-This tells the system that this email is allowed to access the project.
+- Send the Invitation: In your project, go to the 'People' page.
+Use the 'Invite Collaborators' form to add the person's email address and click 'Invite'.

 The "People" section allows you to assign roles to users, controlling what they can see and do.